 Although informal letters of recommendation or endorsement are not an essential part of the MBA application, if used strategically and appropriately, they can help you stand out among the applicant pool at your target business schools and differentiate you from similar candidates.
 If you do not have an informal recommendation to submit, though, do not worry.
 They are nice to have, but again, business schools do not require them.
-And some schools explicitly discourage them, so make sure to carefully read and follow any instructions on your target schools’ websites and applications.
+And some MBA programs explicitly discourage them, so make sure to carefully read and follow any instructions on your target schools’ websites and applications.

 - Students at the target school